finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
     String fromTransactionDate = "fromTransactionDate_example"; // String | The lower bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no lower bound if this is not specified.
     String toTransactionDate = "toTransactionDate_example"; // String | The upper bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no upper bound if this is not specified.
-    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve transactions.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve transactions.
 Defaults to returning the latest version              of each transaction if not specified.
     String filter = "filter_example"; // String | Expression with which to filter the result set.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\"              For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument' or 'Transaction' domain to decorate onto              transactions.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name' or              'Transaction/strategy/quantsignal'.
     String page = "page_example"; // String | The pagination token to use to continue listing transactions from a previous call to GetTransactions.